Junismyname/Power-Outage-Classification-Model/README.md

 | warm               | West               |             186607   |
 | warm               | West North Central |              15709.5 |

-For example, Hawaii region during cold seasonal period had the largest amount of customers affected.
-To no suprise, the leading cause of outages in that group was severe weather.
-Hawaii during cold seasons often experience heavy winds and tropical storms.
-This may lead to outages that affects large amount of customers.
-This is a strong relationship that predicts the cause of outages.

 ### Finding Optimal Hyperparameters
 In order for our model to **generalize** well on different datasets, we ideally want the model to have low bias and low model variance.
 We can use **GridSearchCV** to find the specific set of hyperparameters that does neither overfits or underfits the validation dataset.